What your child learns at early learning services

 - Mana reo – communication

-Because learning happens everywhere and all the time, the connections your child makes about their learning between home and their ECE service and kōhanga reo helps them build strong learning foundations.
+Because learning happens everywhere and all the time, the connections your child makes about their learning between home and their early learning service and kōhanga reo helps them build strong learning foundations.

 When early learning teachers, kaiako and educators work together, everyone can help your child learn how to: